 If you do take out a consolidation loan, be careful you don't end up with more debt than you started with.
-Make sure you don't borrow from a loan shark (someone who lends money without a licence.
-This is illegal).
-You can report loan sharks on a confidential helpline at 0300 555 2222.
+Make sure you don't borrow from a loan shark.
+A loan shark is someone who lends money without a licence, this is illegal.
+You can report loan sharks on the Trading Standards Scotland websiteor you can call 0800 074 0878.

 For more information about finding a financial adviser, see Getting financial advice.

 There are three statutory debt solutions.
 They are formal solutions which provide legal options for people who cannot pay their debts.
 You can negotiate with creditors to accept lower payments but once you are in a statutory debt solution creditors of most of your debts (not those secured against a property or land) cannot continue trying to make you pay your debt.
 You may have to pay a contribution from your income to your creditors but this will be assessed using a tool called the Common Financial Statement.

 If you intend to apply for a statutory debt solution, you can apply to the Accountant in Bankruptcy for a 'moratorium'.
 This is a period of six months when creditors have to stop trying to make you pay the debts.